 The elite world of golfing has spread all across the globe and gained immense popularity in the last few decades.
 It may not be as thrilling as football or as action-packed as basketball, but the upper-class sport had a unique sense of fun to it.
 It attracts more and more players through the years.
 We have seen several golfing legends born within the decade as well.

 As golfers converge in some famous golfing championships such as the Masters Tournament, the Open Championship, the U.S. Open, and the PGA Championship, you may have seen and heard some famous golfers.
 Golfing superstars like Tiger Woods, Bryan Nelson, Jack Nicklaus, Walter Hagen, Gary Player – the list goes on – have graced the world with their incredible strokes and shots.
 But, have you ever wondered which countries are notable for being top golfing nations?
 Well, you have come to the right place.
 You can read on below to explore a few of the top golfing countries.
+And if you are looking for an expert private investigator to help your solve business and family issues, visit the given link.

 As the birthplace of modern golf, it is no surprise that Scotland arguably sits on top (if not on the second) golfing nations on the planet.
 With 614 golf courses scattered across Scotland, there is no doubt that golf is an integral part of Scottish heritage, breeding outstanding golf players that shone in the international championships.
 Scotland is smaller than other golfing nations, which makes it more astonishing given that they have amassed over 55 title wins with such a small population.
 James Braid is Scotland’s most valuable golfer, having clinched five major championship wins in his prime.